mplesser/azcam/docs/docs/index.md

 There are three main operational modes of AzCam:
   1. Server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.
   2. Console, usually called *azcamconsole*, which is typically implemented as an IPython command window that communicates with *azcamserver* over a socket interface and is used to acquire and analyze image data through the command line and python code.
-  3. Applications, as descrived above.
+  3. Applications, as described above.
 Client apps communicate with *azcamserver* over sockets or the web API.

 ## Operation
 While there are multiple pythonic ways to access the object instances in code, they are always accessible from the *database* object `db`.
 For example, when defined, the `controller` object can be accessed as `db.controller` and the `qe` object can be accessed as `db.qe`.
 In most environments these objects are mapped directly into the command line namespace, so in practice commands are executed directly as `object.method`, e.g. `exposure.expose(2.5, "dark", "dark image")`.

-On the python console client side, the `api` object allows communication from the client to an *azcamserver* application over the socket-based command server interface.
-The API class typically exposed allows only a limited set of methods to the standard server-side objects.
-So while `api.exposure.reset` may be available the command `api.exposure.set_video_gain` may not be.
-These less commonly used commands are still accessible, but only with lower level code such as `api.server.rcommand("controller.set_video_gain 2")`.
+On the python console client side, there are *console tools* which allows communication from the client to an *azcamserver* application over the socket-based command server interface.
+These tools typically expose only a limited set of methods to the standard server-side objects.
+So while `exposure.reset` may be available the command `exposure.set_video_gain` may not be.
+These less commonly used commands are still accessible, but only with lower level code such as `server.command("controller.set_video_gain 2")`.

 As an example, the code below can be used to set the current system wavelength and take an exposure.
 It is assumed the the *azcam_itl* environment has been added to the python search path.